 The process and how a leader makes their choices can increase public trust and support for decisions.
 Use the below community resources to learn strategies for involving and engaging with the public, planning and facilitating meetings and making group decisions.

 - Pros and cons of using internal and external facilitators

 - Setting ground rules for productive discussions

-Listen to podcasts and read articles related to community engagement topics.
+Listen to podcasts, watch videos and read articles related to community engagement topics.

 [video] How can your subconscious mind help your community?
 Learn about RAS (Reticular Activating System) and how it can help focus you on the positive in your community.